Ritikavarshney-hub/Transformer-from-Scratch/README.md

-# English → Sanskrit Neural Machine Translator
+# English → Sanskrit Machine Translator

 A Transformer-based sequence-to-sequence model trained on the **Saamayik** parallel corpus.